TheEliWay/azure-network-protocols-/README.md

 <p>
 <h3>Observe DHCP Traffic</h3>

-- Back in Wireshark, filter for DHCP traffic only
+- Back in Wireshark, filter for DHCP traffic only.
-- From your Windows 10 VM, attempt to issue your VM a new IP address from the command line (ipconfig /renew)
+- From your Windows 10 VM, attempt to issue your VM a new IP address from the command line (ipconfig /renew).
-   - Observe the DHCP traffic appearing in WireShark
+   - Observe the DHCP traffic appearing in WireShark.

 </p>
 <br />